Heather Dubrow Leaving ‘RHOC’ To Save Marriage, Insider Claims [Report]

 Heather Dubrow revealed last week in a lengthy statement that she’s leaving The Real Housewives of Orange County after five seasons.
 The reality star said she’s through appearing on RHOC because it’s in the best interest of her family and she’s ready to “explore” other opportunities.

-According to a report by Radaronline, an insider claims Heather Dubrow is leaving the Bravo reality series to save her marriage to husband, Terry.
+According to a report by Radar Online, an insider claims Heather Dubrow is leaving the Bravo reality series to save her marriage to her husband, Terry.

 “After Heather’s marriage became a central focus last season on the show, it really caused issues with her and Terry.”